Iannis Xenakis: Later life

 After leaving Le Corbusier's studio in 1959, Xenakis supported himself by composition and teaching, and quickly became recognized as one of the most important European composers of his time.
 In 1965, he became a French citizen.
 He became especially known for his musical research in the field of computer-assisted composition, for which he founded the Equipe de Mathématique et Automatique Musicales (EMAMu) in 1966 (known as CEMAMu: Centre d’Etudes de Mathématique et Automatique Musicales, since 1972).
-He taught at Indiana University from 1967 until 1972 (and established a studio similar to EMAMu there), and worked as visiting professor at the Sorbonne from 1973 until 1989.
+He taught at Indiana University School of Music from 1967 until 1972 (and established a studio similar to EMAMu there), and worked as visiting professor at the Sorbonne from 1973 until 1989.

 Xenakis frequently lectured (for instance, from 1975 to 1978 he was Professor of Music at Gresham College, London, giving free public lectures), and teaching composition.
 His works were performed at numerous festivals worldwide, including the Shiraz Arts Festival in Iran.
 His notable students include Pascal Dusapin, Henning Lohner, Miguel Ángel Coria, Susan Frykberg, Norma Tyer, Robert Carl, and Julio Estrada.
 In 1983, he was elected as a member of the Académie Française.

 In addition to composing and teaching, Xenakis also wrote a number of articles and essays on music.
 Of these, Formalized Music (1963) became particularly known and was later expanded into a full book.
 A collection of texts on applications of stochastic processes, game theory and computer programming in music, it was later revised, expanded and translated into English as Formalized Music: Thought and Mathematics in Composition (1971) during Xenakis's tenure at Indiana University.

 Xenakis was an atheist.
 Polish musicologist Zbigniew Skowron, describing Aïs, wrote "In accordance with his atheist views, Xenakis emphasizes the finality of death as the ultimate event of human life, and this is probably why wild shrieks and moans punctuate his score".
 Xenakis himself wrote, "Man is one, indivisible, and total.
 He thinks with his belly and feels with his mind.
 I would like to propose what, to my mind, covers the term "music": ...
 7. It is a mystical (but atheistic) asceticism ...".

 Xenakis completed his last work, O-mega for percussion soloist and chamber orchestra, in 1997.
 His health had been getting progressively worse over the years, and by 1997 he was no longer able to work.
 In 1999, Xenakis was awarded the Polar Music Prize "for a long succession of forceful works, charged with sensitivity, commitment and passion, through which he has come to rank among the most central composers of our century in the realm of art music, exercising within its various fields an influence which cannot be readily overstated".

 After several years of serious illness, on 1 February 2001 the composer lapsed into a coma.
 He died in his Paris home four days later, on 4 February, aged 78; and was shortly after cremated, with his ashes being given to his family.
 He was outlived by his wife, who died on 12 February 2018 in Courbevoie, and his daughter.